AaronFriel/react-hot-loader/README.md

 ## Adding a custom error reporter

-The previously used `Redbox` for React Hot Loader has known limitations due to sourcemaps and it's no longer a default catcher.
+The previously used `Redbox` for Rlyeh has known limitations due to sourcemaps and it's no longer a default catcher.
 Errors are great to clearly see rendering issues, and avoiding an uncaught error from breaking your app.
 But there are some advantages to a thrown error in the console too, like filename resolution via sourcemaps, and click-to-open.
 To get the `Redbox` back, and have the best of both worlds, modify your app entry point as follows:

 ```js
 import Redbox from 'redbox-react';